LukeAlbarracin/portfolio/docs/index.md

 ## Objective

-Seeking an interdisciplinary internship or co-op in building on my current strengths and experiential learning.
+Seeking an interdisplinary internship or part-time job, building on my current strengths.

 Passionate about how Philosophy and Computer Science blend to solve real world problems.